FAQ - WoSIS

 What if I did not find an answer to my question?

-If you have a technical question about WoSIS that is yet not answered in this FAQ, please post it to our 'Google group'.
+If you have a technical question about WoSIS that is not addressed in this FAQ, please post it to our 'Google group'.
 For this, please register first at WoSIS user group.
 ISRIC staff will be automatically notified of any new questions arising.
 Using the group will make it easier for other WoSIS-users to find quality answers to their questions.

 Acknowledgements